fark00/OS-Lab/README.md

 ## This repository contains my codes for the operating system lab.

-**Note:** I suggest you try to solve the questions yourself first and then use my answers to review your answers.
+**Note:** If you are currently taking this course at IUT, i suggest you try to solve the questions yourself first and then use my answers to review your answers.
 &#128521;
 &#128522;